eduardbede/react-histogram/README.md

 <h1 align="center" id="title">React Histogram</h1>

 <p id="description">A simple JavaScript web app which displays in a histogram the number of posts created for each month of 2019.
 Created with React and VISX.
-In the development process I encountered a small problem in creating the object for displaying the data based on the data received from the API which was solved with a bit of documentation related to data manipulation.</p>
+In the development process I encountered a small problem in creating the object for displaying the data in chart based on the data received from the API which was solved with a bit of documentation related to data manipulation.</p>

 <h2>🛠️ Installation Steps:</h2>